TheAsouka/cryptomon_CLI/README.md

 A python3 tool to quickly monitor coinmarketcap and your crypto portfolio into a terminal.

 # Usage
-You only have to have python3 on your computer and run the script.
+You need to have python 3.6 or higher on your computer and run the script.
 This script use pre-installed python3 libraries only.

 cryptomon_CLI.py [-h] [-n NUMBER] [-f [FILE]]
+Please specify the full path when your run this script.
+E.g : python3 /Users/username/cryptomon_CLI.py -f /Users/username/portfolio

 optional arguments:
   -h, --help            show this help message and exit